The Philippines Right Now

 -

-Costs in Philippines
+Costs in The Philippines

 SIM Cards & Data

-Best option for most travellers: an eSIM you set up before you arrive.
-You'll be online the moment you land, with no airport queue and no tourist pricing.
+Best option for most travelers: an eSIM you set up before you arrive.
+You'll be online the moment you land, with no airport line and no tourist pricing.

 You can buy a prepaid SIM at the airport on arrival or at any Globe, Smart, or DITO shop and mall kiosk, with your passport for the mandatory SIM registration.
 Coverage is strong in cities and tourist hubs and patchy on remote islands, so load a data promo before heading off-grid.